devaraj-s/dev-graphql-doc/peopleapi/peopleapi_code.md

 </details>
 <br/>

-## Use case 7: Type-Ahead Search -  People API also supports Auto-complete feature.
+## Scenario 7: Type-Ahead Search -  People API also supports Auto-complete feature.
 Sort By can be used as well on specific fields.

 **Test case 1: Type Ahead Search with Location Filter and DataSet**